Balassa–Samuelson effect: Alternative, and additional causes of the Penn effect

-The distribution sector
+Distribution sector

 In a 2001 International Monetary Fund working paper Macdonald & Ricci accept that relative productivity changes produce PPP-deviations, but argue that this is not confined to tradables versus non-tradable sectors.
-Quoting the abstract: "an increase in the productivity and competitiveness of the distribution sector with respect to foreign countries leads to an appreciation of the real exchange rate, similarly to what a relative increase in the domestic productivity of tradables does".
+Quoting the abstract:An increase in the productivity and competitiveness of the distribution sector with respect to foreign countries leads to an appreciation of the real exchange rate, similarly to what a relative increase in the domestic productivity of tradables does.

+Differences in endowment of labor relative to capital

+The Bhagwati–Kravis–Lipsey view provides a somewhat different explanation from the Balassa–Samuelson theory.
+This view states that price levels for nontradables are lower in poorer countries because of differences in endowment of labor and capital, not because of lower levels of productivity.
+Poor countries have more labor relative to capital, so marginal productivity of labor is greater in rich countries than in poor countries.
+Nontradables tend to be labor-intensive; therefore, because labor is less expensive in poor countries and is used mostly for nontradables, nontradables are cheaper in poor countries.
+Wages are high in rich countries, so nontradables are relatively more expensive.

-The Dutch Disease
+Dutch disease

 Capital inflows (say to the Netherlands) may stimulate currency appreciation through demand for money.
 As the RER appreciates, the competitiveness of the traded-goods sectors falls (in terms of the international price of traded goods).

 In this model, there has been no change in real economy productivities, but money price productivity in traded goods has been exogenously lowered through currency appreciation.
 Since capital inflow is associated with high-income states (e.g. Monaco) this could explain part of the RER/Income correlation.

 Yves Bourdet and Hans Falck have studied the effect of Cape Verde remittances on the traded-goods sector.
 They find that, as local incomes have risen with a doubling of remittances from abroad, the Cape Verde RER has appreciated 14% (during the 1990s).
 The export sector of the Cape Verde economy suffered a similar fall in productivity during the same period, which was caused entirely by capital flows and not by the BS-effect.